The Lorentz-Violating effects in charged particle systems: Final Remarks

-Finally, the results obtained demonstrate a significant modification in the dynamics of the confined particle, parameterized by a dimensionless constant $g$, which quantifies the intensity of the LIV.
+Finally, the results obtained demonstrate a significant modification in the dynamics of the confined particle, parameterized by the dimensionful effective coupling $\bar{g}k_{AF}$, which quantifies the intensity of the LIV.
+It is important to emphasize that this parameter should be interpreted as an effective phenomenological coupling in the fermion Hamiltonian, characterizing Lorentz-violating effects in the dynamics of confined particles, rather than as a fundamental minimal SME coefficient associated with the photon sector.
 This study, therefore, offers a bridge between effective models of new physics and high-precision experimental tests, reinforcing the role of Penning traps as promising experimental platforms to investigate signs of Lorentz-symmetry violation.
+As future perspectives, we propose investigating the influence of these terms on non-uniform field configurations and their potential signature in quantum interferometry and optical trap experiments.

 {\acknowledgments} EM thanks to the Graduate Program in Physics at the Federal University of Campina Grande PPGF.
 MAA and EP acknowledge support from CNPq (Grant nos.
 306398/2021-4, 304290/2020-3) and Paraiba State Research Foundation, Grant no. 0015/2019.
 KELF thanks the Paraiba State Research Foundation, FAPESQ.